 Amazon Swords are an easily-grown, slow-growth plant that gets quite large.

 These are ideal for tanks 5 gallons or larger, and grow to the perfect background size.
 They’re able to hide tank equipment in corners, and give fish (including your Betta) a cozy place that prevents stress buildup in an otherwise-open tank.$7.99 from Planterest

 Amazon Swords get large.
 They’re ideal for larger planted tanks, but shouldn’t be used for tanks smaller than 10 gallons, as they can easily shade smaller plants or carpets.
 Bettas often love swimming amongst the leaves of these larger plants, and they make great shelter and ‘play’ areas for them.
 (When considering that the natural habitat for a betta is a rice-patty pond with lots of shade and vegetation, Swords are a great fit.)

 Inert substrates like Flourite, Eco-Complete, sand, and others aren’t well-suited to growing swords unless you’re willing to use root tabs.
+(Note that you’ll need to periodically replace these, so it’ll be an ongoing maintenance task.)
 These plants also tolerate most any lighting condition, but grow best in medium to high-light.
 Similarly, CO2 injection isn’t required to grow an Amazon Sword, but the plant does better when it’s provided.

 Famous for being one of the easiest plants to maintain, Java Moss is a solid choice for Betta tanks.